-- Understand your pupils’ own culture first, and help them to value it
+- Understand your pupils’ own cultures first, and help them to value them

-- Incorporate and celebrate cultures that aren’t within your school
+- Incorporate and celebrate cultures that aren’t represented in your school

 Ofsted will consider your 'cultural capital' when assessing your quality of education.
 Find out what cultural capital is and how it’s inspected here.

 Broaden 'cultural capital' to encompass all cultures and all art forms